Deep Clustering for Data Cleaning and Integration: Deep Clustering Concepts and Techniques

+where ${\left\|.\right\|}_p$ shows matrix norm and $\lambda $ is weight controlling factor. $H$ is the representation learned by the network.
 EDESC takes a deep representation and learns the subspace bases in an iterative refining manner.
 The latent space representation is learned through the refined subspace bases outside the self-expressive framework.
-EDESC first initializes a subspace D using K-means clustering ~\cite{DBLP:conf/cvpr/CaiFGWZ022}.
-However, we employed Birch, which is also a standard clustering algorithm and shows better performance.
-EDESC proposes a novel subspace affinity operator, $S$, that estimates the relationship between subspace bases $D$ and embedded latent space $Z$.
-To emphasize high confidence assignments in $\widetilde{S}$, EDESC proposed a refined subspace affinity SS.
-EDESC performs a combined optimization of subspace clustering and embedded representation learning. \end{itemize}
+EDESC initializes a subspace D using K-means ~\cite{DBLP:conf/cvpr/CaiFGWZ022}.

+\item \textbf{SHGP} ~\cite{DBLP:conf/nips/0002GW0XLH22} employs self-supervised learning on Heterogeneous Information Networks (HINs) and effectively uses a combination of attention-aggregation schemes using two modules, \textit{Att-LPA} and \textit{Att-HGNN}, that effectively improve each other to construct and learn object embeddings.
+The \textit{Att-LPA} module generates pseudo-labels, serving as a self-supervised signal to guide the learning process. \textit{Att-LPA} uses a structural clustering method (LPA), which assigns and iteratively refines the labels to objects.
+These pseudo-labels are then utilized as a guide to enhance the learning of object embeddings and attention coefficients in the \textit{Att-HGNN} module. \textit{Att-HGNN}, directed by the pseudo-labels, uses object features and attention coefficients to combine information from neighboring features and learns the embeddings effectively.
+For the clustering task, SHGP uses K-means on the embeddings produced by both modules. \end{itemize}

-Both SDCN and EDESC build on a pre-trained autoencoder that learns a compressed representation of the optimized input embedding for reconstruction while ignoring the clustering task.
-We refer to this autoencoder as AE.
-This can help reduce the input embedding's dimensionality, remove noise and redundancy, and capture relevant patterns and structure.
-Then the learned representation passes to the original training part combined with clustering loss for further fine-tuning.
+SDCN and EDESC build on a pre-trained AE that learns a compressed representation of the optimized input embedding for reconstruction while ignoring the clustering task.
+AE can help reduce the input embedding's dimensionality, remove noise and redundancy, and capture relevant patterns and structure.
+Then, the learned representation passes to the original training part combined with clustering loss for further fine-tuning.
 It is helpful to evaluate the impact of learned representation on non-DC algorithms.
-In this context, we used a different AE version, which used the Birch algorithm to perform clustering not directly on the embedding but on the representation learned by AE.
-This can be interpreted as performing Birch on $H$ in Figure \ref{fig:framwork}.
+In this context, we used a different AE version that employs the Birch and K-means algorithms to perform clustering not directly on the embedding but on the representation learned by AE.
+This can be interpreted as performing Birch and K-means on $H$ in Figure \ref{fig:framwork}.